 - Insurance premiums paid for the taxpayer and his family for death, sickness, disability, birth and education are deductible from the taxable salary.
-However, the insurance company should be established in Turkey and monthly insurance premiums should not exceed those established by law, - If meals are provided at the business premises, total payment made by the employer is tax exempted.
-Otherwise, only certain amount is exempted. - Transportation provided by the employer, - Accommodation provided by the employer, to the employees working in mining, factory and those whom the employee should provide accommodation in accordance with the special legislation. (which should be owned by the employer and not be more than 100 square meters), - Children allowance up to the amount received by a government employee, for maximum two children, - Indemnity and assistance payments for reasons of death, disability, illness and unemployment, - Assistance paid to employees because of marriage and birth, limited to two months' salary. - Donations to government offices, municipalities, villages, associations in the public interest and foundations under the Civil Code of up to 5 % of taxable income, and - 50% of the life insurance premiums paid to the insurance companies established in Turkey and 100% of the premiums for death, sickness, disability, motherhood, etc. up to 15% of declared income and with a maximum of the minimum wage/ salary for each member of the family.
-This deduction is not applicable for non - residents. - Annual expenses incurred on education and health up to 10% of the income declared on the annual tax return are deductible,
+However, the insurance company should be established in Türkiye and monthly insurance premiums should not exceed those established by law, - If meals are provided at the business premises, total payment made by the employer is tax exempted.
+Otherwise, only certain amount is exempted. - Transportation provided by the employer, - Accommodation provided by the employer, to the employees working in mining, factory and those whom the employee should provide accommodation in accordance with the special legislation. (which should be owned by the employer and not be more than 100 square meters), - Children allowance up to the amount received by a government employee, for maximum two children, - Indemnity and assistance payments for reasons of death, disability, illness and unemployment, - Assistance paid to employees because of marriage and birth, limited to two months' salary. - Donations to government offices, municipalities, villages, associations in the public interest and foundations under the Civil Code of up to 5 % of taxable income, and - 50% of the life insurance premiums paid to the insurance companies established in Türkiye and 100% of the premiums for death, sickness, disability, motherhood, etc. up to 15% of declared income and with a maximum of the minimum wage/ salary for each member of the family.
+This deduction is not applicable for non - residents.

-- Effective from January 1, 2007, minimum subsistence allowance entered into force.
-Accordingly, it is adopted that an amount is calculated by multiplying the rate applied to the first income tax bracket of the income tax tariff with 50% for the taxpayer, 10% for his spouse not working or not having any income, 7,5% for the first two children, 10% for the third children and 5% for each of the children remaining, of the annual gross amount of the minimum wage (amount valid at the beginning of the calendar year when the wage is earned, for the employees who are above 16 and working in the industrial sector); then this amount can be deducted from the income tax to be calculated over the wage. - Rental income earners may either itemize expenses related to immovable or may deduct a lump sum of 15 % of gross rentals expenses, - In calculation of taxable capital gains, the cost of assets whose disposal led to capital gains may be indexed to the inflation only if the inflation during the holding period is in excess of 10%.
+- Annual expenses incurred on education and health up to 10% of the income declared on the annual tax return are deductible, - Effective as of 2022, an income tax and a stamp duty exemption apply to minimum wage.
+There is no income tax or stamp duty withholding on payroll.
+This exemption is also extended to higher-than-minimum wage earners, limited to the minimum wage amount. - Rental income earners may either itemize expenses related to immovable or may deduct a lump sum of 15 % of gross rentals expenses, - In calculation of taxable capital gains, the cost of assets whose disposal led to capital gains may be indexed to the inflation only if the inflation during the holding period is in excess of 10%.
 Non-residents are allowed to eliminate foreign exchange gains when calculating the taxable gains from disposal of Turkish securities. - Income taxpayers those who declare their income regularly and pay the taxes within respective deadlines due to their commercial, agricultural or professional activities will benefit 5% tax discount as of 1st January 2018 if the conditions met